 So you’ve booked your first gig as a wedding photographer.
 You’re excited, nervous, and maybe even a bit overwhelmed.
 Or maybe you’re a seasoned wedding photographer with years under your belt, but you’re interested in buying a unique lens to add to your kit and expand your options.
-Either way, this list of the best lenses to buy for wedding photography is here to help.
+Either way, this list of the best lenses to buy to build your best wedding photography portfolio will help.

 Wedding photography is no easy task—after all, a wedding is one of the biggest events in a couple’s life together, and they’ve chosen you to capture these precious, once-in-a-lifetime moments.
 Different parts of a wedding call for different styles of photography.
 With that in mind, there’s a perfect lens for every shot, covering group shots, portraits, detailed close ups of the ring and cake, first kisses, first dances, and everything in between.